OpsLevel/terraform-provider-opslevel/docs/resources/team.md

 ### Required

+- `aliases` (List of String) A list of human-friendly, unique identifiers for the team.
 - `name` (String) The team's display name.

 ### Optional

-- `aliases` (List of String) A list of human-friendly, unique identifiers for the team.
-Must be ordered alphabetically
 - `group` (String, Deprecated) The group this team belongs to.
 Only accepts group's Alias
 - `last_updated` (String)
 - `member` (Block List) List of members in the team with email address and role. (see [below for nested schema](#nestedblock--member))